v-cakoll/docs.pl-pl/docs/framework/unmanaged-api/metadata/imetadataemit-definefield-method.md

 ms.assetid: 6b5be4fc-2e86-499c-8b09-833160bca767
 topic_type:
 - apiref
-author: mairaw
-ms.author: mairaw
-ms.openlocfilehash: 057bae1d702fa091ebc3d3178c9fba35d5dd3d90
+ms.openlocfilehash: 40f24a4ea628ce92a27ab1bfe97fc87a57dfa4f0
-ms.sourcegitcommit: 7f616512044ab7795e32806578e8dc0c6a0e038f
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: pl-PL
-ms.lasthandoff: 07/10/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "67777657"
+ms.locfileid: "74432549"
 ---
 # <a name="imetadataemitdefinefield-method"></a>IMetaDataEmit::DefineField — Metoda
-Tworzy definicję dla pola przy użyciu podpisu określonych metadanych, a następnie pobiera token do tej definicji pola.
+Creates a definition for a field with the specified metadata signature, and gets a token to that field definition.

 ## <a name="syntax"></a>Składnia